 The implementation of the international bunker rules in Canada requires that all ships having a gross tonnage greater than 1,000 must maintain insurance or other financial security that allows claimants for oil pollution caused by such ships to go directly against the insurer or other person providing financial security.
 This feature is of some significance in non-tanker spills handled by the Fund.

-In 2017-2018, the Administrator recovered a total of $258,691 across five different files.
-Some 45 files were at various stages of recourse action during the year, including 11 of the 17 court cases which were against shipowners (pages 14-15 of the Annual Report refer).
+In 2018-2019, the Administrator recovered a total of $2.2M.
+Some 62 files were at various stages of recourse action during the year, including 19 court cases (pages 10, 14 and 15 of the Annual Report refer).